The Dulles Greenway forms part of a key road corridor connecting

 The Greenway currently has peak and off-peak tolling rates, as well as different toll rates for vehicles with three or more axles.
 Refer to factsheet for further details.

-The tolls on the Greenway are set on application by the Virginia State Corporation Commission (SCC) under the Virginia Highway Corporation Act (1988).
+Upon application, the tolls on the Greenway are set by the Virginia State Corporation Commission (SCC) under the Virginia Highway Corporation Act (1988).

 Section 56-542 of the Virginia Highway Corporation Act (1988) stipulates that toll rates must be set at a level that: